-Corporate performance objectives for 2015 were based on achievement of drug discovery objectives, representing 20% of the overall objectives, drug development objectives, representing 30% of the overall objectives, commercial objectives, representing 40% of the overall objectives, and finance objectives, representing 10% of the overall objectives.
-Bonus opportunities for certain objectives enabled the payout of up to an additional 35 percentage points.
-Threshold, target and outperform achievement levels were defined for each corporate objective, resulting in potential payouts ranging from 0% to 150% for each objective depending on achievement of such performance levels.
-At the time the corporate performance objectives for 2015 were set, the Committee and management believed that achievement of the target levels of performance would be difficult and challenging, but achievable with significant effort and skill, favorable preclinical study and clinical trial results, continued strong commercial performance, and successful stock price performance.
+Corporate performance objectives for 2017 were based on achievement of drug discovery objectives, drug development objectives, commercial objectives, finance objectives, and technical operations objectives.

+Threshold, target and outperform achievement levels were defined for each corporate objective, resulting in potential payouts ranging from 0% to 150% for each objective depending on achievement of such performance levels, with threshold resulting in 75% of the target percentage and outperform resulting in 150% of the target percentage.
+Bonus opportunities for certain objectives enabled the payout of up to an additional 65 percentage points for extraordinary achievements beyond core objectives.

+At the time the corporate performance objectives for 2017 were set, the Committee and management believed that achievement of the target levels of performance would be difficult and challenging, but achievable with significant effort and skill, favorable preclinical study and clinical trial results, continued strong commercial performance, and successful stock price performance.

-In January 2016, the Compensation Committee evaluated the achievement of the 2015 corporate performance objectives and determined that incentive awards under our 2015 incentive compensation plan should be based upon achievement of 128.75% of the target level of corporate performance objectives.
+In January 2018, the Compensation Committee evaluated the achievement of the 2017 corporate performance objectives and determined that incentive awards under our 2017 incentive compensation plan should be based upon achievement of 152.5% of the target level of corporate performance objectives.
 The various objective categories, target payouts and actual payouts, are listed in the table below.